daveseah/project-1401/README.md

 * Install local Javascript packages with `mimosa build`.
 This grabs the Javascript client libraries using Mimosa-Bower, as specified by the `bower.json` config file.
 * If everything seemed to work, type `mimosa watch -s` and then open Chrome to **http://localhost:3000**, on the same machine you installed Project 1401.

+#### Additional Documentation

+The [Project 1401 Wiki](https://github.com/daveseah/project-1401/wiki) on GitHub contains my working documentation.
+My goal is to make this very clear to the intermediate-level programmer who wants to understand the concepts that drive the system design.

+There is not a lot of online material that details the birth of a video game architecture from the ground-up, so I've decided to share it.
+If you find anything unclear, let me know!

 ## Updates

-February 16, 2015
+February 17, 2015
-: Spent the past couple of days refactoring the main system loops and renderer management.
+: Refactoring the ports of SYSLOOP and RENDERER, two manager modules.
 When I had written the renderer before, I didn't have a good grasp of how to manage the different coordinate systems (there are three: browser, webgl/screen, and world).
 Also, it was a mess.
+: Ported/cleaned-up Visual and Viewport managers.

 September 28, 2014
 : Added game module loading w/ basic gameloop and gamestep control (text only), rewriting it to be easier to create modules from scratch.